 Isle of Wight villages are amongst the prettiest in the UK.
-Many of the delightful ´chocolate box´ villages on the Island have delightful thatched cottages and welcoming olde worlde pubs.
-Countless famous people visit the Island each year to escape the pressure of their normal lives and many own properties here.
-So, if you're deciding where to stay on holiday, one of the wonderful villages on the Isle of Wight makes a perfect choice for the visitor, with superb accommodation on offer at various locations around the Island.
+Many ´chocolate box´ villages have delightful thatched cottages and welcoming olde worlde pubs.
+Countless famous people visit the Island each year to escape the pressure of their normal lives and many own property here.
+So, if you?re deciding where to stay on holiday, one of the wonderful villages on the Isle of Wight makes a perfect choice for the tourist, with superb accommodation on offer at various locations around the Island.

 Below is a list of Isle of Wight villages:

 Adgestone is a small village on the Isle of Wight.
 It is located close to Brading in the east of the Island.

 Bembridge is located on the easternmost point of the Isle of Wight.
 Bembridge lays claim to be the largest village in England and was once cut off from the rest of the Island.